The Key to Happiness: 10 Essential Steps for a Purposeful Life

 2. Self-Love

-Self-love is one of the most important lessons in life.
+Self-love is one of the most essential life lessons.
 It is the foundation for all healthy relationships.
 Self-love takes a lot of work and constant practice.

-But for many of us, recognizing that our self-love is deficient is the problem.
-So, if you find that you often feel like nothing is working well for you or going right, that's usually a RED FLAG that internally something is disconnected or missing.
+But for many of us, the problem is recognizing that our self-love is deficient.
+So, if you often feel like nothing is working well or going right, that's usually a RED FLAG that something is disconnected or missing internally.

-Spend time doing the work getting to the root of the issue.
-That may mean therapy, counseling, facing fears, insecurities, etc. head on.
-But the bottom line is that you must put in the work to get to the root of whatever is causing you to disconnect from the very essence of who you are.
+Spend time doing the work to get to the root of the issue.
+That may mean therapy, counseling, facing fears, insecurities, etc., head-on.
+But the bottom line is that you must work to get to the root of whatever is causing you to disconnect from the essence of who you are.

 You have to figure out what is causing you to see yourself only in the eyes of others.
-And it has to be important to you to reconnect with yourself, and learn to love yourself better than anyone else can.
+It has to be important to you to reconnect with yourself and learn to love yourself better than anyone else can.

 You can't fix what you won't identify as broken.
 And you can't love something you don't understand...